New Iraq PM releases protesters, promotes respected general

 Protests erupted in Baghdad and across the country’s south on Oct.
 1, when frustrated Iraqis took to the streets to decry rampant government corruption, unemployment and poor services.
 Human rights groups say at least 600 people died in the following three months at the hands of Iraqi security forces who used live fire and tear gas to disperse the crowds.

-The demonstrations petered out with the rise of the coronavirus pandemic, though dozens of protesters are still camped out in Baghdad’s Tahrir square determined not to let the movement die.
+The demonstrations petered out with the rise of the coronavirus pandemic, though dozens of protesters are still camped out in Baghdad’s Tahrir Square determined not to let the movement die.

-Al-Kadhimi also said he was promoting Lt.
-Gen. Abdul Wahab al-Saadi to become head of Iraq’s elite Counter-Terrorism Service, just as the country was experiencing an uptick in attacks by the Islamic State group in the north.
-Previously he was a force commander in the the service before Abdul-Mahdi demoted him in September to a post in the Defense Ministry.
+Al-Kadhimi also said he was promoting al-Saadi to become head of Iraq’s elite Counter-Terrorism Service, just as the country was experiencing an uptick in attacks by the Islamic State group in the north.
+Previously, the general was a force commander in the the service before Abdul-Mahdi demoted him in September to a post in the Defense Ministry.
 The Iraqi public considered his sudden demotion a sign of corrupt government practices and took to the streets in outrage.

 Al-Saadi, 56, was one of the leading commanders in the fight against IS and the battle to retake Mosul, taking the lead in many operations.